ADA Defense Lawyer in NYC | ADA Lawsuit & Compliance Defense

 Defense Strategies

-We challenge standing, show compliance efforts, or argue that demanded changes are not “readily achievable” under the ADA.
-Our defense strategy depends on the unique facts of your case.
+We challenge standing, show compliance efforts, or argue that demanded changes are not “readily achievable.”
+We also advise clients on proactive improvements that reduce repeat lawsuits.

 How ADA Defense Works